mikamai/akamai_api/README.md

 - *foo/*** : indicate recursively all sub dirs of **foo**
 - **.png* : indicate all pngs
 - *foo.txt* : indicate specific file (foo.txt)

+Following the Akamai API docs there is a limitation:

+Akamai recommends that you limit the number of matches to 250 or fewer.
+Submitting more than 250 invalidation requests at one time can result in a “global invalidation”

 # As a Library